The Blitz: Legacy, propaganda and memory

-The brief success of the Communists also fed into the hands of the British Union of Fascists (BUF).
-Anti-Semitic attitudes became widespread, particularly in London.
+The brief success of the Communists was exploited by the British Union of Fascists (BUF).
+Antisemitic attitudes became widespread, particularly in London.
 Rumours that Jewish support was underpinning the Communist surge were frequent.
-Rumours that Jews were inflating prices, were responsible for the Black Market, were the first to panic under attack (even the cause of the panic) and secured the best shelters via underhanded methods, were also widespread.
+Rumours that Jews were inflating prices, were responsible for the black market, were the first to panic under attack (or even the cause of the panic), and secured the best shelters via underhanded methods, were also widespread.
 There was also minor ethnic antagonism between the small Black, Indian and Jewish communities, but despite this these tensions quietly and quickly subsided.
 In other cities, class divisions became more evident.
 Over a quarter of London's population had left the city by November 1940.
 Civilians left for more remote areas of the country.
-Upsurges in population in south Wales and Gloucester intimated where these displaced people went.
-Other reasons, including industry dispersal may have been a factor.
-However, resentment of rich self-evacuees or hostile treatment of poor ones were signs of persistence of class resentments although these factors did not appear to threaten social order.
+Upsurges in population in South Wales and Gloucester intimated where these displaced people went.
+Other factors, including industry dispersal, may have been important.
+However, resentment of rich self-evacuees and hostile treatment of poor ones were signs of persistence of class resentments, although these factors did not appear to threaten social order.
 The total number of evacuees numbered 1.4 million, including a high proportion from the poorest inner-city families.
 Reception committees were completely unprepared for the condition of some of the children.
 Far from displaying the nation's unity in times of war, the scheme backfired, often aggravating class antagonism and bolstering prejudice about the urban poor.
 Within four months, 88 percent of evacuated mothers, 86 percent of small children, and 43 percent of schoolchildren had been returned home.
 The lack of bombing in the Phoney War contributed significantly to the return of people to the cities, but class conflict was not eased a year later when evacuation operations had to be put into effect again.

 On the other hand, some historians have recently contended that this revisionism of the "Blitz spirit" narrative may have been an over-correction.
-These include Peter Hennessy, Andrew Thorpe, and Philip Ziegler, who while admitting serious exceptions, argue that the population largely behaved well during the Blitz.
+These include Peter Hennessy, Andrew Thorpe and Philip Ziegler, who, while admitting serious exceptions, argue that the population largely behaved well during the Blitz.